 For full consideration, students must meet the following criteria during the 2024-2025 academic year:

-- Be a North Dakota or Minnesota resident eligible for the in-state or reciprocity tuition rate
+- Be a North Dakota or Minnesota resident receiving the in-state or reciprocity tuition rate

 - Be a new, first year or transfer degree-seeking student beginning summer or fall 2024, or a returning NDSU student who first enrolled at NDSU in summer 2023, fall 2023 or spring 2024